USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 From Daniel

-Argument Against: the "Version" field it freeform and we often encode other information in it.
+Argument Against: the "Version" field is freeform and we often encode other information in it.
 Argument Against above argument: That said, perhaps forcing the version to be "clean" is the right choice here.